 Residents were supported to engage in meaningful activities in the centre.
-Each of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
-A weekly activity schedule was led by each of the residents.
-Examples of activities that residents engaged in included, walks to local scenic areas and beaches, drives, train spotting, bicycle and scooter rides, swimming, overnight hotel stays, arts and crafts, board games, listening to music and jigsaws.
-One of the residents had recently commenced horse riding lessons.
-The centre had a good sized garden for residents use which included a seating area, swing chair, basket ball hoop and trampoline.
-Decking had recently been replaced and there was some planting of vegetables.
-There were two vehicles available for use by the three residents living in one of the houses visited.
+Five of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
+The sixth resident attended a formal day service programme external to the centre.
+Examples of other activities that residents engaged in included, arts and crafts, 'train spotting', bowling, library visits, meals out, cinema, bowling and social club attendance.
+Each of the houses had a good sized garden for residents use which included a seating area, swing chair and trampoline.
+Each of the houses had an assigned vehicle for use by staff to support residents accessing community activities and home visits.

 There was one staff vacancy at the time of inspection and recruitment was underway for the position.
-One new staff had commenced working in the centre in the preceding 12 month period, whilst others had been working in the centre for an extended period.
+The vacancy was being covered by a small number of regular relief staff.
+The majority of the staff team had been working in the centre for an extended period.
 This meant that there was consistency of care for residents and enabled relationships between residents and staff to be maintained.
 The inspector noted that residents' needs and preferences were well known to staff and the person in charge.